pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 8**

    The number of bytes that the Link Layer (CAN layer) can transport.
-For CAN 2.0, this value should stay 8, for other type of link layer (such as CAN FD) any integer greater or equal to 4 can be provided.
-   This parameter will affect the size of the CAN messages being sent.
+This value defines the size of the outputed messages and can be any positive integer between 4 and 255.
+   It not only change the length of the data inside a transmitted CAN message, but will also affect the Data Length Code (DLC) of it.

+   - If ``tx_data_length`` is between 4 and 8, the message dlc property will be equal to ``tx_data_length``
+   - If ``tx_data_length`` is a valid CAN FD length (12, 16, 20, 24, 32, 48, 64) a CAN FD DLC will be used (respectively 9,10,11,12,13,14,15)
+   - If ``tx_data_length`` is a non-standard value, the DLC will be set to ``None``

    This parameter was formely ``ll_data_length`` but has been renamed to explicitly indicate that it affects transmitted messages only.